xlladdins/xll/docs/Excel4MacrosH-P.md

 **Related Functions**

-ADD.TOOL   Adds one or more buttons to a toolbar
+ADD.TOOL&nbsp;&nbsp;&nbsp;Adds one or more buttons to a toolbar

-DELETE.TOOL   Deletes a button from a toolbar
+DELETE.TOOL&nbsp;&nbsp;&nbsp;Deletes a button from a toolbar

 Return to [top](#H)